Werrington

 Werrington features high concentrations of group households, with a lower-than-average median household size

-Family households comprise 69.8% of all households, including 32.5% couples with children, 18.2% couples without children, and 17.3% single parent families.
-Non-family households constitute the remaining 30.2%, with lone person households at 25.3% and group households comprising 4.6%.
-The median household size is 2.6 people, smaller than the Greater Sydney average of 2.8.
+Family households constitute 69.8 percent of all households, including 32.5 percent couples with children, 18.2 percent couples without children, and 17.3 percent single parent families.
+Non-family households account for the remaining 30.2 percent, with lone person households at 25.3 percent and group households comprising 4.6 percent of the total.
+The median household size is 2.6 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households